The Ten Commandments, A tour of the Holyland, and the Journey of Moses

 8:00 AM: Israeli buffet breakfast,

-9:00 AM: Meet your tour guide - in the hotel lobby to start your adventure by driving first to the Mount of Olives for a panoramic view over the city; then down to the Garden of Gethsemane and the Church of All Nations where we will have time to wander before we start our exploration of the Old City.
+9:00 AM: Meet your tour guide - in the hotel lobby to start your adventure by driving first to the Mount of Olives for a panoramic view over the city, then down to the Garden of Gethsemane and the Church of All Nations, where we will have time to wander before we start our exploration of the Old City.

-Saint-Peter Church in-Gallicantu: built on the slopes of Mount Zion1931.
-According to tradition, this was the place of the palace of high priest Caiaphas, where Jesus was brought to jail after his arrest.
+Today, situated 20 feet below the modern street level, one part of the Cardo is a restored arcade of Jewish galleries and shops, while the other part is an open-air reconstructed street.
+We continue to visit the fabulous Saint-Peter Church in-Gallicantu: built on the slopes of Mount Zion1931.
+According to tradition, this was the place of the palace of the high priest Caiaphas, where Jesus was brought to jail after his arrest.
 Its name (Gallicantu, which means the cock's crow) is given after the story of Peter's triple denial of Christ and the cock crowing twice.
 Lunch on your own.
-Proceed to the WESTERN WALL TUNNEL and to see hidden layers of the Wall that are revealed underground which tell the story of ancient Jerusalem and of generations of longing for it.
+Proceed to the WESTERN WALL TUNNEL and see hidden layers of the Wall revealed underground, which tell the story of ancient Jerusalem and generations of longing for it.
 Honeycombing the very ground on which today's pilgrims and tourists tread are the remnants of 3,000 years of continuous civilization, roads and houses, and mighty edifices built atop each other by a cavalcade of rulers and conquerors ever since the dawn of recorded history.
 The ground can scarcely be broken in Jerusalem without running into the bones of the past.

-Proceed to walk along part of the Via Dolorosa, where Christ carried his cross.
+Walk along part of the Via Dolorosa, where Christ carried his cross.
 We visit the convent of Ecce Homo to view the Lithostrotos (The actual stones on which Jesus was scourged) and then continue to the Church of the Holy Sepulcher, the site which tradition says marks the spot where Christ was both crucified and rose from the dead (Matt 27.33-57, 28.10).
 Finally, no visit to Jerusalem would be complete without time spent in the colorful Arab Bazaars.

-Later afternoon: return to our hotel to spend overnight.
-IB
+Later afternoon: return to our hotel to spend overnight - IB

 AM: Israeli breakfast